HelmiHRouf/CPSC-210/README.md

     - to be able to **save** every change that the librarian made
     - to be able to **load** the existing library

+# Instructions for Grader

+- You can add Book to a BookShelf by login as a librarian -> add Book.
+Input correct information of the book.
+- You can remove Book in the BookShelf by login as a librarian -> remove Book.
+Make sure to know the ISBN of the book.
+- You can locate my visual component by...
+- You can save the state of my application by logout, and save changes before quit.
+- You can reload the state of my application by run, and select load an existing library.